 All of the above puts exponential financial strain on construction companies.
 In addition, broken supply chains have now caused many firms to have to purchase materials, like iron and steel, much earlier in the process to ensure that they are available when their projects start.
 They are being forced to pay for these materials up-front and out-of-pocket.

-Because we successfully handled similar impacts in the market during the peak of the pandemic, CapitalPlus Financial Services felt that we could help the industry by offering a Material Financing product.
-With it, CapitalPlus initially buys companies’ supplies and materials and gives contractors favorable terms for repayment, which allows them to keep cash in their bank accounts to cover payroll and run their businesses.
+Because we successfully handled similar impacts in the market during the peak of the pandemic, CapitalPlus Financial Services felt that we could help the industry by offering a materials purchasing product.
+With it, CapitalPlus initially buys companies’ supplies and materials and gives contractors favorable terms for repayment, which allows them to keep cash in their bank accounts and run their businesses while still having the materials sitting there ready when the job actually begins.

-We are proud to have provided financial services to the construction industry for years and are even more pleased to add Material Financing to our stable of products to help our construction partners during this unpredictable economic situation.
+We are proud to have provided financial services to the construction industry for years and are even more pleased to add Material Purchasing Program to our stable of products to help our construction partners during this unpredictable economic situation.

-RELATED READING: Material Financing For the Construction Industry
+Next Step: Material Purchasing For the Construction Industry

 Back to blog